Menu

 Where could it take me?

-Studying Health Studies opens the door to a wide range of rewarding careers.
-It prepares you for health-based degrees such as midwifery at Liverpool John Moores University, critical care nursing at King’s College London, or social work at Edge Hill University.
-You could also pursue further study in education or speech and language therapy.
-Alternatively, you may choose to enter the workforce directly, taking on vital roles in the health and social care sector such as a paramedic, early years worker, or adult care worker.
-Health Studies equips you with the skills and knowledge to make a real difference in people’s lives.
+By completing Health Studies you will be fully prepared for any health-based degree such as midwifery at Liverpool John Moores University, critical care nurse at King’s College London University Hospital or social work at Edge Hill University.
+Other related subjects include education, as well as speech and language therapy.
+You may also choose to go directly into work in the health and social care sector as a paramedic, early years worker or adult care worker.

 Subject combinations